Civil Department News:

 If you are interested in serving as a Certified Arbitrator, please complete the interactive application.
 For more information about the Certified Arbitrator Program, please visit the Certified Arbitrator Program information page, where you can find a List of Certified Arbitrators.
 More information can also be found in the Tier 2 Arbitration Pilot Program informational sheet.

 Arbitrators and Judges Pro Tempore - Looking to hold your arbitration hearings or settlement conferences by video?
 Google Meet offers a free secure platform for multiparty video calls.
+You can also request GotoMeeting access by contacting Christina Flores in Judge Gates's division at 602-506-6391.

 About the Civil Department